-- Loaded or Unloaded Firearm: The penalty for any student possessing a loaded or unloaded firearm on school property is ten (10) days out-of-school suspension and a recommendation for expulsion for a specified time that will be no less than one calendar year as provided for in Georgia law and may include permanent expulsion.
+Loaded or Unloaded Firearm: The penalty for any student possessing a loaded or unloaded firearm on school property is ten (10) days out-of-school suspension and a recommendation for expulsion for a specified time that will be no less than one calendar year as provided for in Georgia law and may include permanent expulsion.

 The Superintendent shall have the authority either before or after the student is referred for a tribunal hearing to reduce the mandated one-year expulsion under circumstances where the one-year expulsion appears excessive to the superintendent.
 The tribunal shall also have the authority to modify such expulsion requirement on a case-by-case basis in determining the appropriate punishment.
-Finally, in any tribunal decision appealed to the board of education, the board may reduce the mandated punishment but shall consider whether the superintendent and/or tribunal considered a reduction and any rationale in denying such a reduction. - All other Category I weapons offenses other than those involving a firearm will be considered Level 3 offenses. - ◊ The Paulding County Board of Education has the authority to modify these expulsion requirements on a case-by-case basis. - ♦ Notify supervisor. - ◊ Contact law enforcement.
+Finally, in any tribunal decision appealed to the board of education, the board may reduce the mandated punishment but shall consider whether the superintendent and/or tribunal considered a reduction and any rationale in denying such a reduction.

+- o All other weapons offenses other than those involving a firearm will be considered Level 3 offenses. - $\circ\quad \text{The Paulding County Board of Education has the authority to modify these expulsion requirements on a case-by-case basis.}$ - Notify the appropriate supervisor. - o Contact law enforcement and other agencies as appropriate.